baojinlee-oracle/jms-livelabs-staging-developer/java-management/setup-a-fleet/setup-a-fleet.md

 3. In the Create Fleet dialog box, enter a name for the Fleet Name (for example, `fleet_1`), and a description.

-4. Select **Enable advanced features**.
+4. Select **Enable all advanced features**.

   ![image of create fleet options page](images/create-fleet.png)

   Click **Agree**.
-This is to enable advanced Lifecycle Management (LCM) operations.
+This is to enable all the advanced features.
 You can still edit it after the fleet is created.

   ![image of agree advanced features](images/select-advanced-agree.png)